tonytvo/blog-generator/content/blog/value-investing-summary/index.md

   - subtract the cost of capital gains tax from stock A
   - calculate whether stock A or B yields the highest expected annual return based on a given time frame.

+# Principles for selection of fixed-value investments

+## safety not measured by Lien but by ability to pay
+- safety is measured by the ability of the issuer to meet obligations - not by contractual rights

+## obligation possibility should be assessed in terms of depression, not prosperity
+- if a business fails, the bond holder recovers his money from assets; but that often fails because
+  - property values shrink when the business fails
+  - there is difficulty in establishing legal rights
+  - there are inherent delays in receivership

+## Unsound to sacrifice safety for yield
+- lack of safety is not compensated by a high dividend or coupon

+## definite standards of safety must be applied

+# bond investments criteria
+## nature and location of the business

+## size of the business

+## terms of issue

+## record of solvency and dividend payment

+## relation of earnings to interest requirements

+## relation of earnings to interest requirements

+## relation of value of the property to funded debt

+## relation of stock capitalization to funded debt

+## special factors in bond analysis

 # Scope and Limits of Security Analysis
 - common obstacles to analyst